dssquare-dev/Ghana_Covid-19_native_Android_App/README.md

-# Not my project..  forked from this repository --> https://github.com/Samuelincoom/Ghana_Covid-19_native_Android_App
+# Not my personal project..
+I forked it from this repository --> https://github.com/Samuelincoom/Ghana_Covid-19_native_Android_App

 Trying my hands on project too with this fork, thanks.
 I am Learning kotlin language through the code..